Outlier detection and trimmed estimation for general functional data: Abstract

 \section{Abstract}

-This article introduces trimmed estimators for the mean and covariance functional of data in general Hilbert spaces.
-The estimators are based on a data depth measure that can be computed on any Hilbert space, because it is defined only in terms of the interdistances between data points.
-We show that the estimators can attain the maximum breakdown point by properly choosing the tuning parameters, and that they possess better outlier resistance properties than alternative estimators, as shown by a comparative Monte Carlo study.
-The data depth measure we introduce can also be used for visual screening of the data and is a practical tool to detect clusters and isolated outliers, as shown by three real-data applications.
+This article introduces trimmed estimators for the mean and covariance function of general functional data.
+The estimators are based on a new measure of \textquotedblleft outlyingness\textquotedblright\ or data depth\ that is well defined on any metric space, although this paper focuses on Euclidean spaces.
+We compute the breakdown point of the estimators and show that the optimal breakdown point is attainable for the appropriate choice of tuning parameters.
+The small-sample behavior of the estimators is studied by simulation, and we show that they have better outlier-resistance properties than alternative estimators.
+This is confirmed by two real-data applications, that also show that the outlyingness measure can be used as a graphical outlier-detection tool in functional spaces where visual screening of the data is difficult.